python-kasa/python-kasa/docs/source/device.rst

 Devices with automatic firmware updates enabled may update to newer versions of the encryption without separate notice, so discovery can be helpful to determine the correct config.

-To connect directly pass a :class:`DeviceConfig` object to :meth:`SmartDevice.connect()`.
+To connect directly pass a :class:`DeviceConfig` object to :meth:`Device.connect()`.

-A :class:`DeviceConfig` can be constucted manually if you know the :attr:`DeviceConfig.connection_type` values for the device or alternatively the config can be retrieved from :attr:`SmartDevice.config` post discovery and then re-used.
+A :class:`DeviceConfig` can be constucted manually if you know the :attr:`DeviceConfig.connection_type` values for the device or alternatively the config can be retrieved from :attr:`Device.config` post discovery and then re-used.

 Energy Consumption and Usage Statistics
 ***************************************